College of Applied Health Sciences Alumni Awards Nominations

 AHS alumni are changing the world...

 Harold Scharper was the first paraplegic to attend the University of Illinois.
 Following his death in 1950, the members of Delta Sigma Omicron (Disabled Student Organization) and friends established the Harold Scharper Achievement and Service/Humanitarian Awards in his memory.
 In 2012, these awards were merged into one award.
-This award commemorates his contributions to the early development of the Division of Disability Resources and Educational Services, and the opportunities which now exist on the University campus for the education of persons with disabilities.
-This award is a tribute to the example he set for others with disabilities, and is given in recognition of his preference that the unselfish achievements and services of others be recognized above all other things.
-Former Harold Scharper Award recipients can be viewed online.
+The award commemorates his contributions to the early development of the Division of Disability Resources and Educational Services, and the opportunities which now exist on the University campus for the education of persons with disabilities.
+It is a tribute to the example he set for others with disabilities, and is given in recognition of his preference that the unselfish achievements and services of others be recognized above all other things.

-The Young Alumni Award will recognize its first recipient in the Fall of 2020.
-This award will recognize a graduate of the College of Applied Health Sciences who has achieved early success in their profession.
-Leadership, community engagement, and contributions of time and talent to the university are considered.
+The Young Alumni Award was established in 2021 to recognize a graduate of the College of Applied Health Sciences who has achieved early success in their profession.
+The award recognizes leadership, community engagement, and contributions of time and talent to the university.
 The recipient must be thirty five (35) years of age or younger during the calendar year in which they receive the award.

 Guidelines for nominations: